 Why can’t I get Image Properties Dimensions or other items ?

 digiKam uses Exiv2 shared library to display the file properties.
 If the “Dimensions” value is “unknown”, it means that relevant file format is not yet fully supported by the library.

 Note: even if you have the “Dimensions” information, some other properties (Bits depth, Sensitivity, Compression, …) can still be unavailable depending on the image file (and your digital camera).

-In Metadata/GPS sidebar, when I click on “More Info…”, it opens konqueror, how could I change it to another browser (firefox or anything else) ?
+In Map sidebar, when I click on “More Info…”, it opens a Web browser, how could I change it to another browser (firefox or anything else) ?

-Start kcontrol (or systemsettings), then go to “KDE Components/Component Chooser”, navigate to “Default Applications”, then click on “Web Browser” and choose “in the following browser” where you can put any command.
+Under Linux, start Plasma system settings), then go to “Application/Default”, then click on “Web Browser” and choose “in the following browser” where you can put any command.

 How to deal with utf-8 encoding ?

 I just upgraded my preferred linux distribution but now I have warnings about utf-8.
 I have a warning when starting digiKam about new character encoding.
 What should I do ?